EvanSkiStudios/Raccoon-Mischief/Features/Features_Latest_.md

 ## Version 2.0

 ## Config.yml
+* Info > provides a string with info about the config file, is unused by pluin so this key can be deleted/changed/ect
 * Version > is used to check the plugin version for new Config keys, Do not edit otherwise will cause the pluin to behave unexpectedly
 * B_IgnorePluginGetInstalledFlag > Sets a flag for checking features of other plugins, Setting this to true will ignore checking if the referenced plugin is installed
 * B_TurtlesTrollFeatures > Toggles whether if Features for [Mercerenies' A-Turtles-Troll](https://github.com/Mercerenies/a-turtles-troll) should run or not